 From Panama we made our way back to Costa Rica to catch our fight home to Canada.
 There were several over-land legs to the journey back and it was bitter sweet as we knew our big four-month adventure had come to an end.

-We landed in Toronto and made our way west to visit everyone in Leeford…Eva and family, Amy and family, Mark and family who threw a very large and fun 35th birthday for moi, with tons of balloons and with a big cake, singing and story-telling.
+We landed in Toronto and made our way west to visit our family in the area…Eva and family, Amy and family, Mark and family who threw a very large and fun 35th birthday for moi, with tons of balloons and with a big cake, singing and story-telling.
 We laughed and laughed.
-At one point I reached into my jeans and pulled out the grey, worn waist band of my underwear to illustrate the struggle of over-land, back-packer-style travel.
+At one point I reached into my jeans and pulled out the stretched-out waist band of my once white but now grey, worn out underwear to illustrate the struggle of over-land, back-packer-style travel.
 Everyone smiled and nodded.
 Now they GOT it!
-Some had assumed we were resorting the whole time or something (NOT!).
+Some had assumed we were resorting the whole time or something.

 From there we went to Scarborough to stay with Paulie for several days.
 Leo just LOVED being with his big cousins who indulged him so much.
-Paulie and I worked on clearing out unneeded stuff so that Paulie and Seth could sell up and move to Leeford.
+Paulie and I worked on clearing out unneeded stuff so that she and Seth could sell up and move to London.
 The nearby vertical slum was pushing them out and Dean and I wanted to help them get going.